The school bell has rung, class is now in session.

 I was reading a passage of scripture that I have read many times, but it really stood out to me today as grave reminder to examine my actions against the Word of God.

 The Prophet Samuel was told by God to anoint a man by the name of Saul, as King.
 There were enemies known as the Amalekites, whose King’s name was Agag.
-God gave specific instructions for King Saul to fight against the Amalekites and utterly destroy everyone, even their live stock.
+God gave specific instructions for King Saul to fight against the Amalekites and utterly destroy everyone, even their livestock.
 King Saul numbered and gather his people and went to wait in a valley.
-They rage war on the Amalekites killing everyone (so they said) except King Agag, and the best of the live stock.
+They rage war on the Amalekites killing everyone (so they said) except King Agag, and the best of the livestock.

 God spoke to the Prophet Samuel about King Saul’s disobedience and he was deeply saddened.
 The next morning, King Saul approached the Prophet Samuel informing him that he had performed what God said to do.
 The Prophet Samuel asked him how that could be, since he heard the animals he had not destroyed, in his ears?
-King Saul started to explained his disobedience by saying he kept the best of the animals to sacrifice to God.
+King Saul started to explain his disobedience by saying he kept the best of the animals to sacrifice to God.
 The Prophet Samuel asked King Saul if he thought that God would be happier with a sacrifice instead of obedience?
 He went on to tell him that to obey was better than sacrifice.

 The Prophet Samuel also let King Saul know that rebellion is as witchcraft and stubbornness is as iniquity and idolatry in the eyes of God.
 (Reflection point and insight on how God views rebellion and stubbornness) His last indictment to King Saul was that since he had rejected God commandment, God had rejected him as King.
 King Saul started to beg for forgiveness and blamed his plight on peer pressure.
 The Prophet told King Saul, that he was going away from the King because the King had departed from God first.
 As the Prophet walked away, King Saul grabbed his mantle and it ripped, the Prophet turned and told him, just as his mantle ripped, God had ripped the Kingdom from him on that day.